-It shall be possible for the user or the network to identify an alternative destination for an IP multimedia session.
+It shall be possible for the user or the network to identify an alternative destination for an IP multimedia session or individual media of an IP multimedia session.
 Redirection to alternative destinations may be initiated by the sending party, receiving party or the network on their behalf.
 It shall be possible for redirection to be initiated at various stages of an IP Multimedia session.
 For example: